Batch Normalization

 Input: Values of over a mini-batch: Parameters to be learned:

-- where the is the scaling factor to make the distribution wider or skinnier
+- is the scaling factor to make the distribution wider or skinnier

 - is the bias term to shift the distribution Output: